yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 <div style="position:relative;text-align: center;display:inline-blcok;"><img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/assets/Hexagon.png" alt="Hexagon equation" width="60%" align="bottom" style="display:inline-block">
     <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/assets/Hexagon-morph.gif" alt="Fusion diagram morphing gif" width="16%" align="bottom" style="display:inline-blcok;position: absolute;left:20%;bottom:0px;"></div>
 This picture adopted from[^6] is quite self-explanatory.
 Notice that the gif in the lower right corner shows that just like strands in our daily life, we can gently move them is they are not intertwined.
 Notice that the order of the fused anyons are not changed.
+This version of hexagon diagram I will call as **Simon's version**.

 > **Note on morph**:
 >